michaelquickct/michaelquickct/README.md

 - Hi, I’m @michaelquickct
-- I’m interested in network automation, python, and software dev.
+- I’m interested in infrastructure automation, network automation, and open source philosophies.
+- I have a history in government, education, and technology.
 - 📫 How to reach me ...
 michaelquickct@gmail.com
+send a pigeon